Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Applications and Simulations

-Denote by $ \bftheta = ( \matW_1, \ldots, \matW_H ) $ the parameters of the hidden layers; the full Euclidean parameter is then $ \bfeta = (\bfbeta^\top, \text{vec}( \matW) ) $.
+Denote by $ \bftheta = ( \matW_1, \ldots, \matW_H ) $ the parameters of the hidden layers; the full Euclidean parameter is then $ \bfeta = (\text{vec}( \bftheta), \bfbeta ) $.
 Ocassionally, we write $ \vecf_j( \vecx; \bftheta ) $ and $ f_{net}( \vecx; \bfbeta, \bftheta ) $ to stress the dependence on the weights.

 The following result establishes the Lipschitz property of a deep neural network, which plays an important role in the generalization capabilities of a network, \cite{BartlettFosterTelgarsky2017}.
-The result is similar to \cite[Prop.~6]{Lederer2023}, but the proof is much simpler and our Lipschitz constant is typically somewhat smaller.
+The result is similar to \cite[Prop.~6]{Lederer2023}, but our proof is much simpler and the Lipschitz constant is typically smaller (note that typically $ L_H \ll 1 $).
 For bounds on the Lipschitz constant for specific hidden layers and a discussion of related generalzation bounds see \cite{GoukEtAl2021}.
 Define for $ 1 \le k \le H $ and $ \bftheta( \wt{\matW}_0 ) = (\matW_1, \ldots, \matW_H) $.

-\begin{proposition} Consider a deep learning network given by $ \sigma_H^{\matW_H} \circ \cdots \circ \sigma_1^{\matW_1}( \vecx ) $ with $ \rho_i $-Lipschitz continuous activation functions $ \sigma_i: \R \to \R $ satisfying $ \sigma_i(0) = 0 $, $ 1 \le i \le H $.
+\begin{Proposition} Consider a deep learning network given by $ \sigma_H^{\matW_H} \circ \cdots \circ \sigma_1^{\matW_1}( \vecx ) $ with $ \rho_i $--Lipschitz continuous activation functions $ \sigma_i: \R \to \R $ satisfying $ \sigma_i(0) = 0 $, $ 1 \le i \le H $.
 Suppose that $ \calD \times \Theta $ is bounded or $ \sigma_H $ is bounded.
 Then

-for $ 1 \le k \le H $, where $ L_{jk} = \prod_{i=1, i \not= k}^j \rho_i \|\matW_i \|_{op} \rho_k \| \wt{\matW}_i - \matW_i \|_{op} \prod_{i=k+1}^j \|\wt{\matW}_i \|_{op} $.
+for $ 1 \le k \le H $, where $ L_{jk} = \prod_{i=1, i \not= k}^j \rho_i \|\matW_i \|_{op} \rho_k $.

 The neural network has the Lipschitz property